42BV/rest-convention/05-pagination-querying.md

     This could happen by accident, for example if the user is not very restrictive in his search parameters (find all people in the database whose last name starts with a 'B') but it is also a potential target for a DDOS attack.

-    If the data is returned in a paginated list rather than an unrestricted one the number of resources the service has to load into memory can be restricted to a sensible and controllable amount.
+    If the data is returned in a paginated result rather than an unrestricted collection the number of resources the service has to load into memory can be restricted to a sensible and controllable amount.
 This way the load on the service is reduced.

 ## When (not) to paginate data?